Professor Antonio Martínez-Arboleda

 My scholarship focuses on OER (Open Educational Resources), including student Open Research, Digital Education and Critical Pedagogy.
 SInce 2022, my academic activities t expanded to the areas of Knowledge Equity and Open Educational Practice, both at KEN (the Knowledge Equity Network) and the Library at Leeds.
 I have delivered invited lectures in Mexico (2023), Greece (2021), Japan (August 2019) and Brasil (August 2018), amongst others, on these topics and participated in symposia and conferences.

 I am a contributor to and co-editor of the internationally crowdsourced open book “101 creative ideas to use Artificial Intelligence in Education”.
-I have delivered a guest lecture on this topic in the UK, in an event supported by the Alan Turing Institute at the University of Leeds, and a two-hour workshop on ChatGPT for education in UNAM, Mexico, in 2023.
+I have delivered a guest lecture on this topic in the UK, in an event supported by the Alan Turing Institute at the University of Leeds, in a two-hour workshop on ChatGPT for education in UNAM, Mexico, in 2023, and in 3rd Debate on the Future of Education organised by Metropolitan College, in Greece, with a lecture entitled “The Futures of Higher Education in the Age of Artificial Intelligence” in 2024.

 I led a LITE (Leeds Institute for Teaching Excellence) Teaching Enhancement Project on Desktop Capture Feedback during 2018.
 In relation to this topic, and more widely on the question of feedback in the digital age, I have published the following: